Japluto/gridmm_ff/README.md

 # DART-VLN: Test-Time Memory Decay and Anti-Loop Regularization for Discrete Vision-Language Navigation

-This repository is a research fork of GridMM for our discrete VLN project:
+This repository is a research fork of GridMM(nice work) for our discrete VLN project:

 **DART-VLN: Test-Time Memory Decay and Anti-Loop Regularization for Discrete Vision-Language Navigation**